Honours in Computer Science consists of an additional year of study on top of your existing undergraduate degree in Science or Advanced Computing.

 Students undertaking an Honours year will take 24 units of coursework and a research project worth 24 units.
-They enroll online in courses through ISIS, though permission codes may be required in some cases.
+They enrol online in courses through ISIS, though permission codes may be required in some cases.

 The course COMP4450 (Advanced Computing R&D Methods) must be taken as part of the coursework component of Honours, unless you have done the equivalent COMP2550 previously.

 It is not uncommon that a course offered by a different department (e.g. a course with a MATH or ENGN code) may suit your requirements better than a COMP course.
-Again, talk to the Honours convenor if this applies to you.
+Again, talk to the Honours convener if this applies to you.

 It is generally a good idea to consult your Honours project supervisor before the start of your Honours year about courses that may be important, useful or interesting for you.

-Half of your time as an honours student is spent working on a project.
+Half of your time as an Honours student is spent working on a project.
 Your project work will be supervised by someone who can offer you both general guidance on project work and advice more specific to the nature of the project.